gloriawu2014/traffic-sign-localization/README.md

 # Layout Overview

-**Instructions on reproducing results are included in README.mds in the following folders**
+**Instructions on reproducing results are included in separate README.mds in the following folders**

 ```
 ├── data/                       # All data and trained models